Tom-Alexander/regression-js/readme.md

 Lastvalue
 ---------

 Not exactly a regression.
-Uses the last value the fill the blanks when forecasting.
+Uses the last value to fill the blanks when forecasting.